Luos-io/Documentation/tutorials/your-first-message/send-message.md

 ## 5. Test the response

 1. Compile and upload the project to the board.
-2. Using `pyluos-shell` on your terminal you should see :
+2. Using the command `pyluos-shell` in a terminal, you should see the following routing table:

 ```bash
   ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓